Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 You have the possibility to lock/unlock and clear the selection for each category data source by clicking on the corresponding icons upon hovering.

+## Summary Pop Up
+A *Summary Pop Up* presents a summary of the active data source selections in the analysis in a pop up format.

+selection can be copied to clipboard

-## Sunburst chart
+## Sunburst
-A *Sunburst chart* presents multiple categories and single value in a multilayer chart.
+A *Sunburst* presents multiple categories and single value in a multilayer chart.
 Each category added represents a new layer of depth in the chart and the size of a slice is determined by the value.
 It is used to represent hierarchical data.

-## Speedometer gauge
+## Speedometer
-A *speedometer gauge* displays a value in a speedometer gauge.
+A *speedometer* displays a value in a speedometer gauge.
 The first value is the value to be displayed.
 The second and third values are the start and end of the gauge, respectively.
 All additional values are thresholds on the gauge.

-## Stacked area chart
+## Stacked areas
-A *stacked area chart* has the same functionality as a [stacked column chart](#stacked-column-chart).
+A *stacked areas* has the same functionality as a [stacked columns](#stacked-columns).

+## Stacked percentage areas
+*Stacked percentage areas* has the same functionality as a [stacked areas](#stacked-areas).

+The total area will always be the entire area of the tile.

-## Stacked bar chart
+## Stacked bars
-A *stacked bar chart* can be used in two ways:
+*stacked bars* can be used in two ways:
 * Visualizing a single value grouped by a primary and secondary category.
 The secondary category is called an *Auto Series*.
 * Visualizing two or more values grouped by a single category.